 Spotify’s algorithm playlists are a great way to expose your music to thousands of listeners that are highly likely to like and stream your music.
-In this article, I’ll show you what they are and how to get on them to boost your Spotify stream and monthly listener counts.

-A basic way for artists with their music on Spotify and access to the Spotify For Artists dashboard to get on an algorithmic playlist is by pitching their new releases to make sure that they are on their own followers Release Radar playlists.
+A basic way for artists with their music on Spotify and access to the Spotify For Artists dashboard to get on an algorithmic playlist is by pitching their new releases to make sure that they are on their own followers’ Release Radar playlists.

 However, there are ways to get on the Release Radar playlists of Spotify users who do not follow your Spotify artist profile.

-On top of this, understanding how the Spotify algorithm works, in general, can greatly help your chances of getting on the other algorithmic playlists like Discover Weekly, Daily Mix, and Radio.
+On top of this, understanding how the Spotify algorithm works, in general, can greatly help your chances of getting on other algorithmic playlists like Discover Weekly, Daily Mix, and Radio.

 Keep reading to learn more about the Spotify algorithm and Spotify’s algorithmic playlists, my friend. 🙂